Backupni/pypi-google-cloud/README.md

 ### Proxy

 This service adds basic auth with tokens support and provides access to packages.
 Simple layer between Storage and end users.
+[Read more...](proxy/README.md)

 ### Uploader